 The Stouffville facility operates on approximately six hectares of land and is equipped with four treating cylinders using the MCA preservative.
 It also contains a wood milling plant, a lumber grading and stacking line and a kiln to thaw frozen lumber in winter.
-The facility produces approximately 230,000 cubic metres of lumber annually.
+The facility produces approximately 230,000 cubic metres of residential lumber annually.
 Offices for accounting, operations and sales personnel are also located on site.

-The facility produces premium grade pressure treated residential lumber for the construction of outdoor decks and fences, milled wood accessories such as wood balusters and fence toppers to enhance outdoor fences and decks, as well as railing systems for the retail building materials industry.
+The facility produces premium grade pressure treated residential lumber for the construction of outdoor decks and fences, milled wood accessories such as wood balusters and stair stringers to enhance outdoor fences and decks, as well as railing systems for the retail building materials industry.

-Capital expenditures at the Stouffville facility for the year ended December 31, 2020 amounted to approximately \$571,000, which mainly included equipment upgrades in the milled wood accessories building, an expansion of the treating plant and a new laboratory.
+Capital expenditures at the Stouffville facility for the year ended December 31, 2021 amounted to approximately \$624,000, which mainly included a new septic sewer system, equipment upgrades in the treating plant and a treating plant building expansion.